Timbobo16/Cryptocurrency-Prices/README.md

 # Questionnaire:

-## 1. Are there any sub-optimal choices( or short cuts taken due to limited time ) in your implementation?
+## 1. Are there any sub-optimal choices (or short cuts taken due to limited time) in your implementation?
 > Are there any sub-optimal choices( or short cuts taken due to limited time ) in your implementation?

 No

-## 2. Is any part of it over-designed? ( It is fine to over-design to showcase your skills as long as you are clear about it)
+## 2. Is any part of it over-designed?
 > Is any part of it over-designed? ( It is fine to over-design to showcase your skills as long as you are clear about it)

 No